josebarrios23/project-student-dashboard-reboot/README.md

 ### Planning Documents
 Planning documents for this project are due by ***End of Day on the First Day of the Project***

-You can review [Planning As A Team](https://github.com/10-3-pursuit/unit-react/tree/main/planning-as-a-team) to give you insight.

 Planning Documents and Deliverables include:
    - Trello Board - only 3 columns - `To Do`, `Doing`, `Done`
    - Wireframes